stefansbv/wu/README.md

 Thanks
 ------

 Wu was heavily inspired by Jeremy Stanley's [weather](http://fungi.yuggoth.org/weather/).
-This is a lovely Python script that has more-or-less the same output format as wu.
+This is a lovely Python script that has more-or-less the same output format as _wu_.
 I reimplemented the system because Stanley's had stopped working (for me) and I wanted a program that was faster.
 I also wanted a system that takes advantage of Weather Underground's rich [JSON](http://www.json.org/) API.